 Your team is the fastest but not the strongest?
 Bypassing the defense is the way to go.
 Much of a coach’s success comes from his abilities to exploit his team’s advantages over the opponent’s weaknesses.
 Logically, it is very difficult to push through a stronger team than yours and as a result, you should use your speed to move around it.

 When your team is the fastest on the pitch, set up a wide offensive (diagram A).
-Then, the players leading the line must work to envelop the opposite team while the other end of the line fluidly follows the movement (Diagram B).
+Then, your players leading the line must work to envelop the opposite team while the other end of the line fluidly follows the movement (Diagram B).
 Of course, your cage will be vulnerable and likely under constant pressure.
 It is expected since you are not the strongest.
-Simply put, caging against a stronger team is difficult because your speed advantage does not magically morph your players in elves.
+As a rule of thumb, if your players are not made of elven stuff, caging against a stronger team is difficult and mostly unwise as you will have difficulties dodging your players to recreate your cage on the move.

 If your opponent valiantly resists, destabilize him.
 To do so, develop a credible threat on a wing that he will have to shut down to maintain his defensive integrity.
-Then, consolidate at the center when he is compromised.
+Then, consolidate at the center when he compromises himself.
 Continue your forced march to the other wing, using your speed advantage to distance his defense (diagram C).
-Doing so, take great care not to get bottled up on a wing.
+While doing so, take great care not to get bottled up on a wing.
 Instead, use other players than your ball carrier to develop your threat.
 Do not worry, achieving the right balance between eagerly pushing at the risk of being bottled up, and not being convincing enough at the risk of seeing your threat ignored will come with practice.

-Bypassing is of very little use against a defense in columns.
+Bypassing is of very little use against a columns defense.
 But then, let’s bet that you are the strongest team at the party!
 This brings us to the next method…

 GOING THROUGH THE DEFENSE

-You probably must go through the defense if you are coaching the strongest team on the pitch.
-Or, more explicitly, you must flex your muscles and (wisely) beat the cr*p out of those elves until they let you through.
-For legendary coaches, it is an art that requires tremendous attention to details!
+If you are coaching the strongest team on the pitch you will probably have to go through the defense.
+Or, more explicitly, you will have to flex your muscles and (wisely) beat the cr*p out of those elves until they let you through.
+For legendary coaches, it is an art that requires tremendous attention to detail!
 To achieve success, the players in front of your cage must attempt to dislocate the defense.
 Doing so, take great care to choose an angle of attack not covered by Stand Firm or Side Step nuisances.

 Typically, your opponent will answer one of these two ways.
-Either he will defend heavily the cage’s front or he will harass a flank of your vertical formation.
+Either he will defend heavily in front of your cage, or he will harass a flank of your vertical formation.
 Smile if he harasses the back because your situation probably improved as the fewer players in front of your cage the better.
 If he is equipped to efficiently defend the front with abundant skills such as Stand Firm and Side Step, consider bypassing his defensive using the first method while heavily (but wisely) tagging his most annoying players to hinder their mobility.

 If he is pressing on your flanks, move from a vertical to a horizontal cage (diagram F).
 Then, continue to blitz forward while screening to prevent new flank attacks (diagram G).